awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ec2-auto-scaling-health-checks.md

 + Amazon EC2 Auto Scaling registers the instances in the Auto Scaling group with the load balancer\.
 + After an instance finishes registering, it enters the `InService` state and becomes available for use with the load balancer\.

 By default, Amazon EC2 Auto Scaling ignores the results of the Elastic Load Balancing health checks\.
 However, you can enable these health checks for your Auto Scaling group\.
-After you do this, when Elastic Load Balancing reports a registered instance as `unhealthy`, Amazon EC2 Auto Scaling marks the instance as `unhealthy` on its next periodic health check and replaces it\.
+After you do this, when Elastic Load Balancing reports a registered instance as `Unhealthy`, Amazon EC2 Auto Scaling marks the instance `Unhealthy` on its next periodic health check and replaces it\.

 If connection draining \(deregistration delay\) is enabled for your load balancer, Amazon EC2 Auto Scaling waits for either in\-flight requests to complete or the maximum timeout to expire before it terminates unhealthy instances\.

-For more information about how to enable Elastic Load Balancing health checks for your Auto Scaling group, see [Add Elastic Load Balancing health checks to an Auto Scaling group](as-add-elb-healthcheck.md)\.
+To learn how to enable Elastic Load Balancing health checks for your Auto Scaling group, see [Add Elastic Load Balancing health checks to an Auto Scaling group](as-add-elb-healthcheck.md)\.

 **Note**
-When you enable Elastic Load Balancing health checks for a group, Amazon EC2 Auto Scaling can terminate and replace instances that are reported as unhealthy, but only after the load balancer is in the `InService` state\.
-For more information, see [Understand the attachment status of your load balancer](load-balancer-status.md)\.
+When you enable Elastic Load Balancing health checks for a group, Amazon EC2 Auto Scaling can terminate and replace instances that Elastic Load Balancing reports as unhealthy, but only after the load balancer is in the `InService` state\.
+For more information, see [Verify the attachment status of your load balancer](load-balancer-status.md)\.

+## VPC Lattice health checks<a name="vpc-lattice-health-checks"></a>

+By default, Amazon EC2 Auto Scaling ignores the results of the VPC Lattice health checks\.
+You can optionally enable these health checks for your Auto Scaling group\.
+After you do this, when VPC Lattice reports a registered instance as `Unhealthy`, Amazon EC2 Auto Scaling marks the instance `Unhealthy` on its next periodic health check and replaces it\.
+The process of registering instances and then checking their health is the same as how Elastic Load Balancing health checks work\.

+To learn how to enable VPC Lattice health checks for your Auto Scaling group, see [Attach a VPC Lattice target group to your Auto Scaling group](attach-vpc-lattice-target-group-asg.md)\.

+**Note**
+When you enable VPC Lattice health checks for a group, Amazon EC2 Auto Scaling can replace instances that VPC Lattice reports as unhealthy, but only after the target group is in the `InService` state\.
+For more information, see [Verify the attachment status of your VPC Lattice target group](verify-target-group-attachment-status.md)\.

 ## Custom health detection tasks<a name="as-configure-healthcheck"></a>

-You might also want to run custom health detection tasks on the instances in your Auto Scaling group and set the health status of an instance as unhealthy if the task fails\.
+You might also want to run custom health detection tasks on the instances in your Auto Scaling group and set the health status of an instance to `Unhealthy` if the task fails\.
 This extends your health checks by using a combination of custom health checks, Amazon EC2 status checks, and Elastic Load Balancing health checks, if enabled\.

 You can send the instance health information directly to Amazon EC2 Auto Scaling using the AWS CLI or an SDK\.
-The following examples show how to use the AWS CLI to configure the health state of an instance and then verify the instance's health state\.
+The following examples show how to use the AWS CLI to configure the health status of an instance and then verify the instance's health status\.

-Use the following [set\-instance\-health](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/set-instance-health.html) command to set the health state of the specified instance to `Unhealthy`\.
+Use the following [set\-instance\-health](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/set-instance-health.html) command to set the health status of the specified instance to `Unhealthy`\.

 ```
 aws autoscaling set-instance-health --instance-id i-1234567890abcdef0 --health-status Unhealthy